masonforest/www.masonforest.com/_posts/2018-03-15-why-im-building-ellipticoin.markdown

 ---
 layout: post
-title:  "Why I'm building Elipticoin"
+title:  "Why I'm building Ellipticoin"
 date:   2018-03-15
 categories: blockchain ethereum
+redirect_from: "/blockchain/ethereum/2018/03/15/why-im-building-elipticoin.html"
 ---

 I had my blockchain moment in October 2016.
 That moment when you realize that